-Approximately half of the capital projects cost less than \$10M, approximately half cost between \$10M and \$1B, and the "big three" projects-the I-5 Interstate Bridge Replacement Program, the I-5 Rose Quarter Project, and the I-205 Widening and Toll Project-each cost more than \$1B.
+Approximately half of the capital projects cost less than \$10M, and approximately half cost between \$10M and \$1B.
+The I-5 Interstate Bridge Replacement Program and the I-5 Rose Quarter Project each cost more than \$1B.
+The I-5 Interstate Bridge Replacement Program is the largest single capital project in the RTP, representing about 9 percent of the total RTP constrained list project costs and nearly one-quarter of the RTP constrained capital project costs.